Centring, Opening and Cleansing the Heart

 > Action (Karma) > Impression (Samskara) > Tendency (Vasana) > Thought pattern ( Vritti) > Action (Karma)>

-Vritti are the patterns that are created by the Vasana.
+Vritti are the thought patterns that are created by the Vasana.
 Our thinking pattens (Vritti) are motivated by our tendencies (Vasana), we think to support our feelings.
 These Vritti form our patterns, our attitudes and our mental disposition.

 Finally our Vritties lead us into action (Karma).
 We act out Karma because our mind tell us through our Vritti to act, because that is how we will satisfy our desire (Vasana) which arose from an impression (Samskara) made in the mind from an earlier memory of an action.

-So using the example of having a Samskara impression on the heart caused by a previous betrayal, this would cause a Vasana, an urge or desire to feel jealousy if our partner is close to another in any way, this Vasana would then create Vritti, thought patterns that make us think terrible things, negative thoughts of jealousy, letting the imagination run riot thinking of what could be going on between them, this could then lead to us acting out our Karma by reacting to our partner or the other person negatively.
-We could have an argument, push them away, get scared and behave badly in some way, end the relationship or befriend the other person etc.
+The wound wound would create a Vasana, an urge or desire to feel jealousy if our partner is close to another in any way, this Vasana would then create Vritti, thought patterns that make us think terrible things, negative thoughts of jealousy, letting the imagination run riot thinking of what could be going on between them, this could then lead to us acting out our Karma by reacting to our partner or the other person negatively.
+We could have an argument, push them away, get scared and behave badly in some way, end the relationship or seriously damage it, thus creating more Karma with that person and more Samsakara wound in our heart

 We have many of the Karmic cycles continuing throughout our lives.
 According to Patanjali author of the yoga sutras we must complete 36,000 cycles of creation before we can be released into Moksha, release from the cycle of Karma.